 String str = "Software"; String str1 = "Software"; String str2 = "Testingo";

-Here the first string gets created in the string pool.
-When the compiler executes the second line, it checks to see if there’s already a string that matches str1 in value in the string pool.
-If so, instead of creating a new object, it simply returns a reference to that existing object.
+Here, the first string gets created in the string pool.
+When the compiler executes the second line, it checks to see if a string already matches str1 in value in the string pool.
+If the JVM finds any matching value, then instead of creating a new object, it simply returns a reference to that existing object.

-But when the compiler executes the 3rd statement again it checks for the string in the string pool as it will not able to find any string with that value so it will create that string in the string pool.
+But when the compiler executes the 3rd statement again, it checks for the string in the string pool as it will not be able to find any string with that value so it will create that string in the string pool.

 This is another great way to create strings using the ‘new’ keyword and a constructor.
 The ‘new’ keyword guarantees that a new instance will always be created, even if the same value was used previously.
-These strings are stored in heap memory, rather than in the string constant pool.
+These strings are stored in heap memory rather than the string constant pool.

 The following method is used when we want to create an identical string outside of the string constant pool.
 In other words, when we want to create another object with the same value as an existing string.